 This Report contains certain financial information and statements regarding our operations and financial prospects of a forward-looking nature.
 Although these statements accurately reflect management's current understanding and beliefs, we caution you that certain important factors may affect our actual results and could cause such results to differ materially from any forward-looking statements which may be deemed to be made in this Report.
 For this purpose, any statements contained in this Report which are not statements of historical fact may be deemed to be forward-looking statements.
 Without limiting the generality of the foregoing, words such as "may", "intend", "expect", "believe", "anticipate", "could", "estimate", "plan", or "continue" or the negative variations of these words or comparable terminology are intended to identify forward-looking statements.
-There can be no assurance of any kind that such forward-looking information and statements in any way reflect our actual future operations and/or financial results, and any of such information and statements, are outside our control.
+There can be no assurance of any kind that such forward-looking information and statements in any way reflect our actual future operations and/or financial results, and any of such information and statements should not be relied upon either in whole or in part in any decision to invest in the shares.
+Many of the factors, which could cause actual results to differ from forward looking statements, are outside our control.
 These factors include, but are not limited to, the factors discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended March 31, 2009 and incorporated herein by reference.